 The sale of holiday mobile homes and pitch agreements are governed by contract law.
 The use of a mobile home in a holiday park is also a contract, not a tenancy.
 The contract should stipulate the rights and obligations of both parties.

 The Misrepresentation Act 1967 protects consumers from false claims made by a seller before the contract is made (either fraudulently, negligently or innocently).
-The general remedy is for the court to cancel or unwind the contract and/or award damages.
+The general remedy is for the court to cancel or unwind all or part of the contract and/or award damages.

 Part 2 of the Consumer Rights Act 2015 (CRA 2015) protects consumers from unfair terms in consumer contracts or notices.
-Under Part 2, written terms must be transparent and fair.
-A term will be unfair if it causes a significant imbalance in the parties’ contractual rights and obligations to the detriment of the consumer.
-If the court decides a term is unfair it will not be bounding on the consumer, but the contract will remain.
-Crucially, a term that specifies the main subject matter of the contract or the price cannot be assessed for fairness, provided it is prominent and transparent.
-Part 2 is enforced by the Competition and Markets Authority.
+It includes a “fairness test” for the enforceability of terms.
+A written term will be unfair if it is not transparent and causes a significant imbalance in the parties’ contractual rights and obligations to the detriment of the consumer.
+Part 2 includes a ‘grey list’ of potentially unfair clauses in consumer contracts.
+If the court decides a term is unfair it will not be binding on the consumer, but the contract will remain.
+Crucially, terms that specify the main subject matter of the contract or the price (so called ‘core terms’) are only exempt from the test of fairness if they are prominent and transparent.
+Part 2 is enforced by the relevant local authority Trading Standards service (in serious cases, the Competition and Markets Authority may intervene).
 Individual consumers can also take legal action against unfair terms but should first seek legal advice.

 Under the Consumer Protection from Unfair Trading Regulations 2008 (CPRs) all businesses must trade fairly.
 The CPRs prohibit traders in all sectors from engaging in unfair commercial practices (e.g., misleading selling) and determines when commercial practices are unfair.
 The CPRs apply to business conduct before, during and after the contract is made, and are enforced by Trading Standards.